 Alexandra Tsalidis On the Path to Academic Excellence

-As GEMS World Academy’s Valedictorian for 2018-19 and one of the school’s best performing students in the IBDP, Alexandra Tsalidis, had her pick among some of the world’s finest universities to pursue her higher education.
+As GEMS World Academy - Dubai's Valedictorian for 2018-19 and one of the Academy's best performing students in the IBDP, Alexandra Tsalidis, had her pick among some of the world’s finest universities to pursue her higher education.

 Alexandra has chosen Law as her academic stream, and her institution of choice is Cambridge University, ranked among the top three law schools in the world.
 Not only was Alexandra accepted by Cambridge, but she was also accepted by several of the finest higher education institutions in the United States, including Ivy League schools Columbia University and Dartmouth University, as well as Georgetown, Northwestern and UCLA.

 The IB programme helped her develop as an independent critical thinker